lucatume/wp-browser/src/data/plugins/wordpress-importer/readme.txt

 1. Go to the Tools -> Import screen, click on WordPress

 == Changelog ==

+= 0.6.3 =
+* Add support for import term metadata.
+* Fix bug that caused slashes to be stripped from imported content.
+* Fix bug that caused characters to be stripped inside of CDATA in some cases.
+* Fix PHP notices.

+= 0.6.2 =
+* Add wp_import_existing_post filter.
+See: https://core.trac.wordpress.org/ticket/33721

 = 0.6 =
 * Support for WXR 1.2 and multiple CDATA sections